Frequently Asked Questions About Going Solar in Michigan

 No. For shingled roofs, we used a triple secure method to ensure there are no leaks.
 Our system exceeds industry standards.
 In the ten years, we have installed solar arrays on roofs, we have never had a roof leak.
 For metal roofs, we do not penetrate the roof, so the warranty is not impacted.

 Homeowners are encouraged to notify their insurance company that they added the panels.
-Often insurances companies will ask how much it costs to replace a panel.
+Often insurance companies will ask how much it costs to replace a panel.
 Their concern is hail (see the question regarding hail above) or a neighbor kid with a rock/ball.
-We will replace a broken panel for one of our customers for $450 (295w) or $525 (365w).
+We will replace a broken panel for one of our customers for roughly $400.

 If a composite shingle roof is over 10 years old, we recommend it be inspected first.
 If it is more than 12 years old, we recommend customers replace the roof plane that will have panels on it.
 The whole roof does not need to be replaced.
 The roof planes that are in the best sun will age quicker than the sections that are not.

 A home rarely needs its roof reinforced.
 Out of about 300 home installations done by Michigan Solar Solutions, only one needed reinforcing.
 A house built in the last 50 years, using trusses, will not need additional reinforcement.

 However, each home is unique, and each local building inspector can set their own criteria.
 Most solar arrays weigh less than 3 lbs. per square foot.
 Snow loads and wind loads need to be taken into consideration and change depending on the geographic location of the project.